xuv/loveMachine/README.md

 ### July 2014

- * A first [pull request](https://github.com/xuv/loveMachine/pull/2) by [Anne Li](https://github.com/lianna5), provides a .bat script for easier installation on Windows.
+ * A first [pull request](https://github.com/xuv/loveMachine/pull/2) by [Anna Li](https://github.com/lianna5), provides a .bat script for easier installation on Windows.
  * [Andrew Nakas](https://github.com/andrewnakas) came with the idea to use the mobile verison of Facebook as a fix for the problem of the "regular" Facebook removing "likes" on posts a minute after they been clicked by the \[loveMachine\].

 ## Requirements